demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/YaBoiDucki-men_stalker/README.md

 When stalking, Men-stalker makes no sound (except when opening door), and will continue to stay passive and stalk the player for a considerable amount of time.

-However when it is finally done stalking, it will seemingly run away, before finally deciding to transition into an explosive chase phase, chasing the closest player until either all scavengers are out of the dungeon, or whenever there isn't any scavenger nearby after some time.
+When it is finally done stalking, it will seemingly run away, before finally deciding to transition into an explosive chase phase, chasing the closest player until either all scavengers are out of the dungeon, or whenever there isn't any scavenger nearby after some time.

 However, It can be killed, and you can lose it during the stalking phase by running far enough from it.

 When they are chasing you, remember that they don't do much damage per attack and struggle to open door.

 <strong>Since they are a rare mob who likes to stalk before chasing the player, Men-stalker are a difficult monster to deal with.
-Once spotted however, they are significantly easier to deal with, which is itself a relatively difficult thing to do especially if you don't actively look out for them.</strong>
+Once spotted however, they are significantly easier to deal with, which is itself a somewhat difficult thing to do especially if you don't actively look out for them.</strong>

 ## Credit
 A massive shoutout to the lethal company modding's discord server : they have helped me on many occasion to solve problems.